wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-1/ch1.md

 Throughout the documentation are indications of a section's stability.
 Some APIs are so proven and so relied upon that they are unlikely to ever change at all.
 Others are brand new and experimental, or known to be hazardous.

-1. Stability: 0 - Deprecated.
+1. Stability: `0 - Deprecated`.
 The feature may emit warnings.
 Backward compatibility is not guaranteed.
-2. Stability: 1 - Experimental.
+2. Stability: `1 - Experimental`.
 The feature is not subject to semantic versioning rules.
 Non-backward compatible changes or removal may occur in any future release.
 Use of the feature is not recommended in production environments.
-3. Stability: 2 - Stable.
+3. Stability: `2 - Stable`.
 Compatibility with the npm ecosystem is a high priority.
-4. Stability: 3 - Legacy.
+4. Stability: `3 - Legacy`.
 Although this feature is unlikely to be removed and is still covered by semantic versioning guarantees, it is no longer actively maintained, and other alternatives are available.

 ```bash
 node --help
 Usage: node [options] [ script.js ] [arguments]
        node inspect [options] [ script.js | host:port ] [arguments]
 ```

+The API documentation also details the stability of APIs.
+The Node.js project defines and uses the following three stability indices:

+1. 0 – Deprecated: Usage of these APIs is discouraged.
+Warnings may be emitted upon the usage of these APIs.
+2. 1 – Experimental: These APIs are not considered stable and may be subject to some non-backward-compatible changes.
+3. 2 – Stable: With stable APIs, the Node.js project will try to ensure compatibility.